Why the Meniscus is the no.1 operation on footballers

 Players were getting regular injections before every game; this was something that shouldn't have happened.
 Thankfully, with an advanced understanding of the associated problems with mismanagement of cortisone, this is believed to be eradicated.

-When the player remains symptomatic (has pain and problems), then an operation may be needed, involving keyhole surgery (arthroscopy) of the knee.
+When the player remains symptomatic (has pain and problems), then a meniscus operation may be needed, involving keyhole surgery (arthroscopy) of the knee.
 This allows instruments to be placed into the knee to allow the tear to be repaired.
 Some tears are not repairable, however, and if this is the case, the torn part of the meniscus is removed.

 This operation performed by skilled orthopaedic surgeons can be carried out in under 20 minutes!